 A: If you're the Azure subscription owner or an Azure administrator, check your bill here.

 A: Sign to the Azure management portal as the Visual Studio Online account owner or Azure subscription administrator.
 Select your account, reduce any paid user licenses to zero, and turn off any paid services.
 Your Visual Studio Online account and bill won't show any changes in user licenses until next month when these changes take effect.
 You're still charged for resources used during the current month.

 Q: What happens if I unlink my Visual Studio Online account?

 A: Your account goes back to the limit of 5 free Basic users:

 - Users who were added after this limit lose access immediately.
 Professional users lose access to the Visual Studio software when they sign in next time.

 - Users with MSDN subscriptions won't be affected.
 There's no charge to add eligible MSDN subscribers to your account.

 - Resource capacity goes back to the free monthly limits.

-- You're still charged for licenses and resources used during your current billing cycle.
+- You're still charged for user licenses and additional resources used during the current month.